suhan-amin/Pac-man/README.md

 # Pac-man
-A Pac-Man game using OpenGL.
+A Pac-Man game built using OpenGL.

 This program is executed using C++ on codeblocks.